Towards Automated Network Mitigation Analysis (extended): Mitigation analysis as Stackelberg planning

 The attacks themselves are described in terms of actions which can depend on both network and attacker propositions, but only influence the attacker state.

-\begin{definition}[attacker actions] An \emph{attacker action} $a \in \attacks$ is a tuple $(\pre^\net(a), \pre^\attacks(a), c(a), \outs(a))$ where \begin{itemize} \item $\pre^\net(a)$ is a conjunction over network proposition literals called the \emph{network-state precondition}, \item $\pre^\attacks(a)$ is a conjunction over attacker proposition literals called the \emph{attacker-state precondition}, \item $c(a) \in \R^+$ is the \emph{action cost}, and \item $\outs(a)$ is a finite set of \emph{outcomes}, each $o\in\outs(a)$ consisting of an \emph{outcome probability} $p(o) \in (0, 1]$ and a \emph{postcondition} $\post(o)$ over attacker proposition literals.
+\begin{definition}[attacker actions~\cite{aaai-stackelberg}] An \emph{attacker action} $a \in \attacks$ is a tuple $(\pre^\net(a), \pre^\attacks(a), c(a), \outs(a))$ where \begin{itemize} \item $\pre^\net(a)$ is a conjunction over network proposition literals called the \emph{network-state precondition}, \item $\pre^\attacks(a)$ is a conjunction over attacker proposition literals called the \emph{attacker-state precondition}, \item $c(a) \in \R^+$ is the \emph{action cost}, and \item $\outs(a)$ is a finite set of \emph{outcomes}, each $o\in\outs(a)$ consisting of an \emph{outcome probability} $p(o) \in (0, 1]$ and a \emph{postcondition} $\post(o)$ over attacker proposition literals.
 We assume that $\sum_{o \in \outs(a)} p(o) = 1$. \end{itemize} \end{definition}

-The network-state precondition $\pre^\net(a)$, attacker-state precondition $\pre^\attacks(a)$ and postconditions $\post(o)$ represent the conditions under which $a$ can be applied as well as the stochastic effect of the application of $a$: $\post(o) \in \outs(a)$ holds after the application of $a$ with probability $p(o)$.
-This can be used to model attacks that are probabilistic by nature, as well as to model incomplete knowledge (on the attacker's side) about the actual network configuration.
+The stochastic effect $\post(o) \in \outs(a)$ can be used to model attacks that are probabilistic by nature, as well as to model incomplete knowledge (on the attacker's side) about the actual network configuration.
 Because $\post(o)$ is limited to attacker propositions, we implicitly assume that the attacker cannot have a direct influence on the network itself.
-Although this is very restrictive, it is a common assumption in the penetration testing literature (\eg. \cite{jajodia:etal:ctiac-05,ou:etal:ccs-06,noel:etal:catch-09,ghosh:ghosh:secart-09}).
+Although this is restrictive, it is a common assumption in the penetration testing literature (\eg~\cite{jajodia:etal:ctiac-05,ou:etal:ccs-06,noel:etal:catch-09,ghosh:ghosh:secart-09}).
 The attacker action cost can be used to represent the effort the attacker has to put into executing what is being abstracted by the action.
-This can for example be the estimated amount of time an action requires to be carried out, or the actual cost in terms of monetary expenses.
+This can, e.g., be the estimated amount of time an action requires to be carried out, or the actual cost in terms of monetary expenses.